PabloSzx/changesets-github-release/README.md

 }
 ```

-You can also specify the target GitHub repository using the `GITHUB_REPO` environment variable
+You also can specify the target GitHub repository using the `GITHUB_REPO` environment variable

 > .env
 ```env
 GITHUB_TOKEN=XXXXXX
 GITHUB_REPO=repo-owner/repo-name
 ```

-And you will be able to clean the script:

 ```json
 {